 Costa Rica, as part of the Central American Customs Union, also signed the Central American Technical Regulation on "Nutritional Labeling of Prepackaged Food Products for Human Consumption for the Population Older than 3 Years".
 This regulation was published in Costa Rica as Executive Decree 37100 COMEX-MEIC-S. This regulation entered into effect on July 2, 2012 and requires listing nutrients such as total fat, saturated fat, carbohydrates, sodium, protein and energetic value in the label of prepackaged food.
-However, the legislation allows a period of six months for companies to use up their stock of labels.

-The abovementioned labeling requirements will be enforced by the Costa Rican Ministry of Economy's Labeling Department.
-The Ministry of Economy is no longer approving or disapproving labels.
+The above-mentioned labeling requirements are enforced by the Costa Rican Ministry of Economy's Labeling Department.
+The Ministry of Economy no longer approves or rejects labels.
 Instead, producers and importers must comply with current labeling regulations.
 Significant fines are applied to companies whose products are found in the marketplace without a label that complies with the current legislation.